PrabhaniN/ABiGo/README.md

 ## About

-This product is a communicating tool that aims to provide a better way of living for the differently abled deaf, dumb and blind community.
+This product is a communicating tool that aims to provide a better way of living for the differently abled deaf, mute and blind community.
 At present, there is a considerable amount of such differently abled people in varying ages and most of them find it inconvenient to communicate with others unless they have help with them at all times.

 Primary goal is to provide means of enhancing their lifestyles and making their day to day activities more convenient.